RULES FOR SUBMITTING ABSTRACTS

 ORAL PRESENTATION

-The oral presentation must be edited using PowerPoint® or compatible software.
+The oral presentation must be compatible with PowerPoint® or another such software for editing.

-available presentation infrastructure shall include: a computer, multimedia projector, and projection screen; other equipment or tools must be provided by the presenter.
+Available presentation infrastructure shall include: a computer, multimedia projector, and projection screen; presenter shall provide any other equipment or tools necessary.